lucasejones/Predicting-Heart-Attack-Complications-And-Outcomes/README.md

 The full dataset and dataset description retrieved from the UCI Machine Learning Repository can be found here: https://archive.ics.uci.edu/ml/datasets/Myocardial+infarction+complications

-Finally, to view the Jupyter notebook in a way that allows you to navigate the Table of Contents, access nbviewer through this link: https://nbviewer.org/github/lucasejones/Predicting-Heart-Attack-Complications-And-Outcomes/blob/main/Predicting%20Heart%20Attack%20Complications%20and%20Outcomes.ipynb
+Finally, to view the Jupyter notebook in a way that allows you to navigate to sections via the table of contents, access nbviewer through this link: https://nbviewer.org/github/lucasejones/Predicting-Heart-Attack-Complications-And-Outcomes/blob/main/Predicting%20Heart%20Attack%20Complications%20and%20Outcomes.ipynb